-Mina Mitreva is a historian of modern Europe with a focus on modern Germany and France, the intellectual and cultural history of the radical left, and social movements.
-Her research interests include the history and theory of anarchism and political violence, and ideas of distributive justice.
+Mina Mitreva is a historian of modern Europe with a focus on Germany and Austria.
+Her work explores the intellectual and cultural history of the radical left and the history of the labor movement in interwar Europe.
+Her research interests include the history of political and economic thought, specifically the history of anarchism and ideas of distributive justice.

 Mina received a BA in History from King's College London where she graduated summa cum laude and an MPhil in Political Thought and Intellectual History from the University of Cambridge.
 Her work has been awarded the Jelf Medal for the Faculty of the Arts and Humanities (King's College London) and the Mansergh Prize in History (St John's College, Cambridge).